COVID-19-electronic-health-system/Corona-tracker/README.md

 **Who is the app for?**

-This app is for the global population going through this crisis: those who are feeling generally well, possibly not too well physically or mentally, and are concerned they may be carrying COVID-19 or are showing early symptoms.
+This app is for the global population going through this crisis: those who are feeling generally well, but are concerned they may be carrying COVID-19 or are showing early symptoms.

 **What will it do?**